Marker Logo

 Road of Freedom

 This Milestone Marker was presented to the Village of Luxemburg, Wisconsin in 1994.
-It is to remind people of the path of hardship and the triumphant progress of the soldiers of the 3rd U.S. Army, from the Allied landing in Normandy on June 6, 1944, to the Battle of the Bulge (Bastogne) and the final liberation of France, Belgium and Luxumbourg.
+It is to remind people of the path of hardship and the triumphant progress of the soldiers of the 3rd U.S. Army, from the Allied landing in Normandy on June 6, 1944, to the Battle of the Bulge (Bastogne) and the final liberation of France, Belgium and Luxembourg.
 There are 1,182 milestones marking out the Liberty Road.
 Three Milestone Markers, were presented, one each to Luxemburg, WI, Luxemburg, MN, and Luxemburg, IA.

 The stars on the top represent the 48 states of the United States in 1944.
 The rectangles represent the four sections of the route.
 The Torch of Liberty modeled after the torch of the Statue of Liberty, the emblem is of the 3rd U.S. Army under the command of General George S. Patton Jr. The waves represent the Atlantic Ocean.

 Location.
 44° 31.915′ N, 87° 42.243′ W. Marker is in Luxemburg, Wisconsin, in Kewaunee County.
-Marker is on Main Street (County Highway AB) south of Hickory Street, on the right when traveling south.
-Marker is in the northeast corner of Saint Mary's Cemetery.
-Touch for map.
-Marker is in this post office area: Luxemburg WI 54217, United States of America.
-Touch for directions.
+It is on Main Street (County Highway AB) south of Hickory Street, on the right when traveling south.
+The

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-South Luxemburg (here, next to this marker); Bank of Luxemburg (approx. half a mile away); Decker House (approx. 4.6 miles away); Casco Veterans Memorial (approx. 4.6 miles away); George Halada Farmstead (approx. 5.1 miles away); Dikeman (approx. 7 miles away); Bottkolville (approx. 7.7 miles away); Stage House · Dyckesville (approx. 8.2 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: South Luxemburg (here, next to this marker); Bank of Luxemburg (approx. half a mile away); Decker House (approx. 4.6 miles away); Casco Veterans Memorial (approx. 4.6 miles away); George Halada Farmstead (approx. 5.1 miles away); Dikeman (approx. 7 miles away); Bottkolville (approx. 7.7 miles away); Stage House / Dyckesville (approx. 8.2 miles away).
 Touch for a list and map of all markers in Luxemburg.

 Regarding Voie de la Liberte.
 To commemorate the 50th anniversary of the liberation of Luxembourg during World War II, the Grand Duchy of Luxembourg sent three copies of this memorial sculpture to the towns of Luxemburg in Minnesota, Iowa, and Wisconsin.